Reselling Information: Introduction

-We focus on a different set of issues, and importantly, we abstract from the complexity of incomplete graphs that features in these papers.
-Instead of restricting attention to the immediate agreement equilibrium in the undiscounted game, we derive bounds on prices across \emph{all} (Markov) equilibria in the frequent-offers limit of games with discounting.\footnote{One reason to study a frequent-offers limit of the game rather than the undiscounted game directly is that it's unclear that the equilibrium correspondence is continuous at the undiscounted limit.} Looking at other equilibria is important because the seller-optimal equilibrium features delay and not immediate agreement.
-Our negative result shows that sellers' inability to capture significant rents (without tokens) emerges robustly across equilibria.
-Our positive result, where we combine delays with a token-scheme to collect payments before the sale of information, has not been studied in these papers.
+Our work complements these prior papers.
+Instead of restricting attention to the immediate agreement equilibrium in the undiscounted game, we derive bounds on prices across \emph{all} Markov equilibria in the frequent-offers limit of games with discounting.\footnote{One reason to study a frequent-offers limit of the game rather than the undiscounted game directly is that it is not obvious that the equilibrium correspondence is continuous at the undiscounted limit.} Looking at other equilibria is important because the seller-optimal equilibrium exploits delay.
+Our negative result shows that sellers' inability to capture significant rents emerges in all Markovian equilibria.
+Moreover, our solution to the resale problem, where we combine delays with prepayments in a non-Markovian equilibrium, has no counterpart in prior work.